 We provide compassionate, specialist palliative care to people who have a life limiting condition, while also supporting their families/whanau and caregivers.

-Hospice helps people live every moment in whatever way is important to them
+Hospice helps you live every moment in whatever way is important to you.

 Patients are usually referred to Hospice through a healthcare professional, such as a GP or medical specialist.
 However you can also refer yourself or your family member.

 Once a referral is accepted, a member of the Hospice team will contact you.

 A plan of care will be agreed with you and your family/whanau and carers, the plan will be reviewed regularly.

 You can also access other Hospice services such as counselling, social work, and spiritual care, cultural support through our team, this will be discussed with you.

 Yes.
 Hospice works closely with your GP and any other healthcare professionals involved in your care.